NetBSD/src/usr.bin/indent/README.md

 Microsystems.

 Between 2000 and 2019, FreeBSD maintained the code, adding several features.
-NetBSD imported these changes on 2019-04.04.
+NetBSD imported these changes on 2019-04-04.

-In 2021, indent was updated to handle C99 comments, cleaning up the code.
-It got a proper test suite, uncovering many inconsistencies and bugs that either had been there forever or had been introduced by importing the FreeBSD version in 2019.
+In 2021, indent was updated to handle C99 comments and the code got a major overhaul.
+Indent got an extensive and systematic test suite, which uncovered many inconsistencies and bugs.
+Several of these bugs had been introduced by importing the FreeBSD version on 2019-04-04.

 # References